PurpleBooth/ed-system-search/README.md

         --min-population <COUNT>
             Filter the systems that are have less than the given population

+        --min-starports <COUNT>
+            Filter the systems that are have less than the given number of starports

         --reference <SYSTEM_NAME>                        A reference system used by other filters
 ```